heritage-happenings/heritage-happenings.github.io/Tips-and-Tricks/Tips-and-Tricks.md

 # Tips and Tricks

-## Use your cursor keys yo open pages quickly
+## Use your cursor keys to open pages quickly

 To open a another page in the menu quickly, you can use the up and down cursor keys.